Arriving from England, he was drawn to genetics lab

 Inspired, Wood set out on a path toward veterinary college.
 But his budding passion for science and research eventually led him to an entirely different destination: The Department of Genetics at Rutgers University–New Brunswick.

-Wood is a now a School of Arts and Sciences junior who logs up to 35 hours a week in the lab of Tetsuya Nakamura, a professor who studies the fish-to-tetrapod transition that occurred some 400 million years ago.
-Nakamura and Wood explore the genetic mechanisms that allowed fish to evolve into land vertebrates such as mammals, birds, and reptiles.I am studying the topic that fascinates me.
+Wood, now a School of Arts and Sciences Honors Program senior in the Class of 2020, is finishing up a remarkable undergraduate odyssey.
+He routinely logged up to 35 hours a week in the lab of Tetsuya Nakamura, a professor who studies the fish-to-tetrapod transition that occurred some 400 million years ago.

 “I am specifically looking at the making of the bridge between the skull and the rest of the body that became the neck and parts of the shoulder and scapula,” Wood says.
 “Expanding our knowledge of developmental pathways in humans is beneficial in many ways, including for understanding health, such as providing important information for the study of bone diseases.”

 Wood’s own evolution—from aspiring veterinarian to genetics researcher—took hold naturally from his early interactions with veterinary surgeons.
 He found himself fascinated by genetic techniques such as polymerase chain reaction, or PCR, which is used to copy DNA or RNA samples for analysis.